 The problem with the value-wish list

 The reasons for this are diverse.
-A pattern that can be observed again and again, we could call "Wertewunschlisten".
+We could call a pattern that can be observed again and again “wish lists of values”.
 In an organizational development project, people are invited to think about the values of the future, for example in conferences with large groups.

-The result then lists of values with exactly those values whose negative opposites are currently lived.
+The result is lists of values with exactly those values whose negative opposite poles are currently being lived.
 So if there is little openness in the company, then "openness" will probably be on the list of values.
 This applies equally to "appreciation" or "innovation".
-These values reflect the current deficit situation in the company and are therefore a pure value wish list.
+These values represent the current deficit situation in the company and are therefore a mere wish list.

 Values status quo

-Another pattern in value projects can be called a "value status quo".
+We can describe another pattern in value projects as the “value status quo”.

-In this game, the values that characterize the company are written down.
-Here you will find values such as "family-run", "quality" or "tradition".
+In this game, the values that currently shape the company are written down.
+Here you will find values such as “family-run”, “quality” or “tradition”.

 Values of management

-And in short, a third pattern that we can call "values of management".
-In this game, the management dictates the values.
-These catalogs are then the strategic deficits of the company.
-Values such as "customer-oriented", "flexible", "team-oriented" or "enthusiastic" are the typical representatives.
+And briefly, a third pattern that we can call “Management Values”.
+In this game, management sets the values.
+The company's strategic deficits can then be found in these catalogs.
+We value “customer-oriented”, “flexible”, “team-oriented” or “enthusiastic” are the typical representatives.